GianmarcoLattaruolo/STDP-research/README.md

 ## Repository Structure

-The folders in the repository contains the following
+The repositor tructure is the following

+- **STDP_playground**: in this folder you can find all the implementation and the basic experiments with every object built from scratch.
+I didn'tuse any type of machine learning library in this folder's code.
+  - STDP_basic_experiments.ipynb
+  - neurons.py
+  - learning_rules.py
+  - experiments.py
+  - plot_utils.py
-- STDP_playground
+- **digit recognition**
-- digit recognition
+-